 While much is still unknown, what is clear is that medical marijuana businesses will have to comply with security, product testing, labeling, inspection, and safety standards.

-With the help of McAllister Garfield’s experienced attorneys, our clients will be in the best position to quickly and efficiently open, operate, and scale their businesses in Florida.
+With the help of McAllister Garfield, P.C.’s experienced attorneys, our clients will be in the best position to quickly and efficiently open, operate, and scale their businesses in Florida.